 In Music History, students will analyze how music both influenced and reflected the cultural environment at key moments in history.
-Starting with the mid-1700s and moving forward, students will explore how historical settings influenced the ways composers told their stories, how music reflected major cultural changes, how music provided inspiration, comfort and celebration in challenging times, and how music has been used to fight oppression and injustice.
-Students will be challenged to use the observation and analyzation skills learned throughout the semester to choose a historical period, composer, or musical work and teach the class about its influence on and reflection of the surrounding culture anguage and communication are at the heart of the human experience.
-The World Languages department emphasizes the importance of educating students who will be linguistically and culturally equipped to communicate in a 21st century global context with honor and love for those in the Imago Dei.
-Our courses focus on the development of language skills and cultural understandings, which are demonstrated through different modes of communication in the target language.
+Starting with the mid-1700s and moving forward, students will explore how historical settings influenced the ways composers told their stories, how music reflected major cultural changes, how music provided inspiration, comfort, and celebration in challenging times, and how music has been used to fight oppression and injustice.
+Students will be challenged to use the observation and analysis skills learned throughout the semester to choose a historical period, composer, or musical work and teach the class about its influence on and reflection of the surrounding culture.